Download a printer-friendly version of this page.

 Glass food and beverage containers.
 Vases, bowls, mirrors and dishes are not acceptable.

 What's Not Recyclable?

-Hazardous materials and electronic waste: Household hazardous materials and electronic waste should be taken to the Household Hazardous Waste Collection Center at 2750 Patterson Street in Greensboro.
+Hazardous materials and electronic waste.
+Household hazardous materials and electronic waste should be taken to the Household Hazardous Waste Collection Center at 2750 Patterson St. in Greensboro.
 If you have a question about hazardous waste, call 336-373-2489.

 Please, no plastic bags.
 Plastic bags can get caught in our recycling machinery and cause damage.
 Plastic bags should be recycled at local grocery stores.
 Learn more.

 No car parts.

 No tires.
 Tires may be disposed of through Guilford County's tire disposal program.

 No yard waste.
 State law requires yard waste and several other items to be disposed of separately from recyclables and household trash.
 Do not place yard waste in your green or brown can.

 No foam packaging and peanuts.
 Do not put foam packaging, cups, and shipping peanuts in your recycling container.
 Most mail packaging stores will gladly accept foam peanuts.
 To locate a store that accepts peanuts, call the national Peanut Hotline at 800-828-2214, sponsored by the Plastic Loose Fill Council.